davbauer/storage-wrapper/README.md

 - **Opening the example .ino file**
 	+ I. In Arduino IDE click *`[File]`* *->* *`[Examples]`* -> *`[Storage]`* -> *`[basic]`* to open the example code
 - **Finishing up**
-	+ I. Make sure the library EEPROM is installed, if its not already installed you can download it [here](https://github.com/PaulStoffregen/EEPROM) and follow the steps from above to import it.
+	+ I. Make sure the library EEPROM is installed, if its not already installed you can download it [here](https://github.com/PaulStoffregen/EEPROM) and follow the steps from above to import it

 ---

 - **Available Methods**